As advertised in a previous article, LeDap intends to pull out all the stops and change the dimension of padel.

 The target: the new generations

 The Group intends to invest significantly to ensure that children and the younger generation have the opportunity to practice this sport and increase their level of physical activity through a fun and playful experience.
-The clubs of the LeDap Group will seek to establish close cooperation with the local sports associations of padel in the communities where they are active.
+LeDap Group clubs will seek to establish close cooperation with local padel sports associations in the communities where they are active.

-Pontus Gustafson, President of We Are Padel and appointed CEO of the group LeDap has underlined it: “We like the padel and we are delighted with this partnership with Triton.
-We worked side by side to create LeDap and we see a great opportunity to develop the sport in the future, as well as to extend and promote associations of padel to children and young players. ”
+Pontus Gustafson, President of We Are Padel and appointed CEO of the group LeDap also stressed: “We love padel and we are delighted with this partnership with Triton.
+We have worked side by side to create LeDap and we see a great opportunity to develop the sport in the future, as well as expanding and promoting padel associations to children and young players.”

-Passionate about football, I discovered the padel in 2019.
-Since then, it's been crazy love with this sport to the point of abandoning my favorite sport.
+Passionate about football, I discovered padel in 2019.
+Since then, I have been crazy in love with this sport to the point of abandoning my favorite sport.